Salisbury Mayor Jake Day, a United States Army Cavalry officer, will deploy to Africa for 10 months with his Maryland Army National Guard Unit.

 Maryland’s 110th Information Operations Battalion provides an ongoing rotation of Information Operations planners to support the Combined Joint Task Force’s operations throughout 12 countries, including Somalia, Djibouti, and others.

-The unit is tasked with the integration and synchronization of Information-Related Capabilities (IRCs), including cyber, psychological operations, electronic warfare, civil affairs, and others.
+The unit is tasked with integrating and synchronizing Information-Related Capabilities (IRCs), including cyber, psychological operations, electronic warfare, civil affairs, and others.

-Glanz lives in Salisbury and previously served as the City’s deputy administrator.
+She lives in Salisbury and previously served as Salisbury’s deputy administrator.

 “From the first day that I came to Salisbury, I knew I had found a place that I wanted to stay forever,” Glanz said.

-Day said he recently spoke to Buttigieg about how a military deployment impacts city operations.
+The mayor said he recently spoke to Pete Buttigieg, a former Southbend mayor now the U.S. Transportation secretary, about how a military deployment impacts city operations.

-Mayor Day joined A Miner Detail Detail Podcast days before the November 2019 Salisbury City elections.
+The mayor joined A Miner Detail Detail Podcast in November 2019 and shared his insight on the Salisbury City elections.

-Mayor Day and his wife, Liz, have two daughters.
+The mayor and his wife, Liz, have two children.